OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 - Replace `<address>` with your appliance network address or DNS name.
 - Replace `<service>` with one of `core`, `appliance`, or `notification`.

-When you open this URL you will see a very large JSON document.
-This JSON document describes the Safeguard API.
-This JSON document is far too large to try to understand.
-Besides it is minified making it nearly impossible to read.

-If you opened the URL with Chrome or Firefox, your browser will automatically parse and format this huge JSON file so you can see the basic structure.
+It is recommended you open the URL in Firefox or another JSON parser so the large JSON file is parsed and formatted.
+This allows you to view the basic stturcture.

 ![OpenAPI doc](img/open-api-doc.png)

-You can see that as of this writing (SPP 2.10) the Safeguard API is using the Swagger or OpenAPI specification version 2.0.
+You can see that as of this writing (SPP 2.10) the SPP API is using the Swagger or OpenAPI specification version 2.0.

-Expanding the `paths` node in Firefox or another JSON document parser will show all of the endpoints published for this service in the Safeguard API.
+Expanding the `paths` node in Firefox or another JSON document parser will show all of the endpoints published for this service in the SPP API.

 Expanding an individual path will show the HTTP methods that are available for that path, e.g. `get`, `post`, `put`, `delete`.
 These methods correspond with